shivyucel/heatwaves_pnw_code/README.md

 # Pacific Northwest heatwave activity change code

-This GitHub repository contains code for (in-text citation), using a simultaneous modelling approach to uncover activity changes during heatwaves.
+This GitHub repository contains code for (in-text citation), using a simultaneous modelling approach to examine activity changes during heatwaves.

 # Overview
 The steps presented in the repository are as follows: